-Your solution must use one of the approved frameworks (a list will be released soon).
+Your solution must use one of the approved frameworks.
 It is not permitted to circumvent this rule by e.g. using the approved framework as a wrapper for another framework.

 Your solution should be platform agnostic.
 For example, if you use filepaths in your submission, use

 pathlibto create platform agnostic Path objects instead of hardcoding the paths.

 You must document precisely how to install and run your project.
 This should be as easy as possible, which means you should consider using dependency managers like

 poetry.
 We would also encourage you to use

 docker-composeto containerize your project, but this isn't a requirement.

 - You must get contributions from every member of your team, if you have an issue with someone on your team please contact a member of the administration team.
 These contributions do not necessarily have to be code, for example it's absolutely fine for someone to contribute management, documentation, graphics or audio.
 Team members that do not contribute will be removed from the Code Jam, and will not receive their share of any prizes the team may win.
 They may also be barred from entering future events.

 You must use GitHub as source control.